 Two of the foundations of martial arts training are ‘etiquette’ and ‘respect’.
 The lessons we learn in the dojo…both physical and emotional…come from a long line of masters.
-By being respectful both inside and outside the dojo, it is a tribute to our teachers.
+Being respectful, both inside and outside the dojo, is a tribute to our teachers.
 Respect includes being polite and mindful of other people’s space.
-But besides these two foundations, there are other valuable foundations of a Sensei / student relationship, such as loyalty and trust.
+But there are also other valuable foundations of a Sensei / student relationship, such as loyalty and trust.

 When Sensei or the instructors speak in class, you will often hear the students respond with “ous”.
 But what does ous mean?
 Now, the history of the word ous is an interesting one.
 I say it is interesting, as there is no clear ‘dictionary definition’ of what ous really means.
 Throughout my searches, I discovered the following: